Western University logo

 • Program Status: Applicants must have completed, or be in their 3rd year of a 4-year program.
 Before the 2024-2025 cycle, Western had only accepted 4th-years and above for applications.

 • GPA: A minimum GPA of 3.70 is required in both of the applicant's 2 best undergraduate years (calculated according to the OMSAS Conversion Scale).
-Each of these years must be a full academic year (September to April) with at least 5 full or equivalent courses (30 credit hours), including at least 3 courses (18 credit hours) at or above the level of study. e.g. Level of study = 3XXX course level for 3rd year.
+Each of these years must be a full academic year (September to April) with at least 5 full or equivalent courses (30 credit hours).
+For each GPA-eligible year, at least 3.0 of those 5.0 courses must be at or above the level of study:

 MCAT & Prerequisites